rseah145/smw-term2/lesson_8/Theory.md

 In the Routing and Remote Access tool, check the network interface

-Ensure that the IP parameters are correctly configured to provide an address pool for either
+Ensure that the IP parameters are correctly configured to provide an address pool for either a VPN server